Welcome to Beauty Cosmetic Surgery | 20 Years of Experience!

 Care after bichectomy

 After surgery, patients are given a special mouthwash to prevent infection, as well as information about caring for the incisions in the mouth.
-Given the location of the incisions, patients should adhere to a liquid diet for the first few days after bichectomy, then gradually switch from soft foods to a normal diet.
-Wounds heal within two weeks.
+Given the location of the incisions, patients should adhere to a liquid food diet for the first few days after bichectomy, then gradually switch from soft foods to a normal diet.
+Healing process last about two weeks.
+It is crucial to follow these instructions closely to promote proper healing and minimize the risk of complications.
+This may include avoiding certain foods, maintaining good oral hygiene, and refraining from strenuous activities for a period of time.

 Your face may bruise and swell.
 Ice is applied to reduce swelling.